0lento/klipper-on-android/README.md

   kiauh/kiauh.sh
   ```
   *Note: KlipperScreen in particular will take a very long time (tens of minutes).*
-- Find your printer's serial device for use in Klipper's `printer.cfg`:
+- Find your printer's serial device:
   It will likely be `/dev/ttyACM0` or `/dev/ttyUSB0`.
 Check if either of those appear/disappear under `/dev/` when plugging/unplugging your printer.
+If it shows up, move forward.

   If you cannot find your printer in `/dev/`, then you can check Octo4a app which includes a custom implementation of the CH34x driver.
 IMPORTANT: You don't need to run OctoPrint within it so once in the main screen of the app just stop it if it's running.
 To do this:
     - Install Octo4a from https://github.com/feelfreelinux/octo4a/releases